I’ve been editing for years and it still remains one of my favorite things to do!

 I also have Motion.
 It’s a powerful animation and graphics tool that I’m just scratching the surface on.

 One thing I do like is how it seamlessly integrates with Final Cut Pro X. You can create anything in Motion and it will automatically save to FCPX.

 You can also use Motion templates and customize them with your logo too.

 And like Compressor, it’s only $49.99.
 Pay once.
 Use forever.

-If you have any questions about any of the tools and resources I use, please let me know.
+If you have any questions about anything I use, please use the contact form and let me know how I can help.

 Thanks for stopping by.